betterscientificsoftware/bssw.io/Articles/Blog/TheGreatMigration.md

 in response to changing development workflow needs.
 For example, in its 25+ year long history, the [PETSc](https://www.mcs.anl.gov/petsc/) project has refreshed revision control systems on four separate occasions.
 Each of these changes was motivated by the growing set of distributed developers collaborating on PETSc.
-The HPC software community doesn't use the term *Continuous Technology Refreshment*.
-This may be because it is typically used only in the context of hardware.
+The HPC software community doesn't use the term *Continuous Technology Refreshment*, possibly because it is typically used only in the context of hardware.
 However, we hope this article demonstrates that CTR is equally applicable to software.
 Technology refresh can represent a lot of work.
-Proper planning, prototyping and testing can help to make it go more smoothly.
+Proper planning, prototyping, and testing can help to make it go more smoothly.

 ### Author bios